blasterman/blasterman.github.io/_posts/write_ups/2022-4-10-THM-upload-vulns.md

 ![pic of module doesn’t exist error](/blastermans-base/assets/images/write_ups/tryhackme/upload_vulns/admin_page_test1_fail.png)

 Okay.
-So I guess that I can only run modules that are contained in the `/modules` folder.
+So I guess that I can only run modules that are contained in the `/modules` folder, or so it says.

 At this point, I’ve got the file structure, but I still don’t know where my file is since I can’t view the three other folders from the website.
 Thankfully, `gobuster` can also check for files as well.
 From the challenge section, we are tipped off to the fact that the server renames all files uploaded to short, random strings and this is evident from the wordlist provided.
 Plus, since I uploaded my payload as a jpg, I know what I’m looking for.